pauline-rugwevera/food-and-wine-quiz/README.md

  After completing the site layout and styling, I needed to test out the color contrast and I used [WebAmi](https://webaim.org/resources/contrastchecker/).
 Two of my colors green and cream were failing.
 It was not in any intention to change everything completely so had to add an extra color for a good contrast.

  ### Javascript

+ ## Functionality and compatibilty testing
+ Chrome developer were used to test for functionality and compatibility.
+That includes things site responsiveness as well as virtual devices as well as hardware devices like TAB E, Samsung A51.